 Laprise concedes that no matter how much he and his team do to prepare, a few missteps are assured, given the circumstances.
 “Right before we closed because of the pandemic, we were a team that had been working together for a long time.
 It was all very natural.
 But now we are opening after a year and a half, are a little rusty, and have a lot of new people.”

-At one point, Laprise says the thought of perhaps just shutting the whole operation down was percolating in mind.
-The pandemic was showing little sign of waning, Old Montreal and downtown (the restaurant finds itself smack dab in the middle of the two) were still languishing, and the city’s ongoing construction projects, he believed, only made the situation more cumbersome.
-Deep down though, he says, he “felt it was important to try and keep going because Toqué! is at the heart of everything else that we do.”
+At one point, Laprise says he thought of perhaps just shutting the whole operation down.
+The pandemic was showing little sign of waning, Old Montreal and downtown (the restaurant finds itself smack dab in the middle of the two) were still languishing, and the city’s ongoing construction projects only made the situation more cumbersome.
+Deep down, though, he says, he “felt it was important to try and keep going because Toqué! is at the heart of everything else that we do.”

-Ranging from food court burger joint to the finest and fanciest of dining, Laprise says the restaurants work in concert with each other and local producers, but that to “complete the ecosystem,” Signé Toqué! still needs a few more spots.
+From a food court burger joint to the finest and fanciest of dining, the restaurants work in concert with each other and local producers, Laprise says.
+But to “complete the ecosystem,” he says Signé Toqué! still needs a few more spots.
 With things looking up, the pair are back to planning for a Brasserie T! on the North Shore in 2022, and hopefully bringing the restaurant back to the downtown core.
-But first up is tomorrow: getting fine diners through the doors at Toqué!, the linchpin of it all.
+But first up is tomorrow: getting diners through the doors at Toqué!, the linchpin of it all.

 Toqué! is reopening for dinner service at 900 Place Jean-Paul-Riopelle on October 29.